dulnan/nuxt-multi-cache/docs/overview/introduction.md

 # Introduction

-nuxt-multi-cache is the ultimate **server-side** caching module for Nuxt 3.
+nuxt-multi-cache is the ultimate **server-side** caching module for Nuxt.
 It greatly improves performance for Nuxt apps that have a lot of dynamic content (think of large CMS sites or user generated content).
 But even if you just have a few dozen pages you can increase average performance.